Service

 FAQs

-Here are answers to some common questions about GAP waivers and insurance:
+Here are answers to some common questions about GAP waivers:

-Can you get a GAP waiver or insurance refund after refinancing a car?
+Can you get a GAP refund after refinancing a car?

-Yes.
-Your original GAP insurance policy or waiver is typically canceled when you refinance your car loan.
+Yes. your original GAP waiver is typically canceled when you refinance your car loan.
 This may entitle you to a prorated refund for any unused portion of your policy.
 The refund amount will depend on your specific policy and how much time remains on the coverage.

 Will an insurance claim affect refinancing?